 ARTICLE 6 – MEMBERS

 Section 6.1 Membership.
 In order to encourage financial support and ownership on the part of the community, CPC welcomes membership by any individual, corporation, association, or other legal entity that any required documentation and pays the required membership fee.
 Such membership shall become effective and in good standing immediately upon receipt by CPC of the above documents and fees and shall continue until the end of the year for which the fees are paid.
-Individuals who are Members in good standing at the end of a calendar year shall retain the right to vote for At-large Directors at the subsequent Annual Meeting.
+Individuals who are Members in good standing at the end of a calendar year shall retain the right to vote for any open At-large Director position at the subsequent Annual Meeting.
 A membership may be renewed each year in the same manner as set forth above.
 Members shall have no rights or obligations except those offered as incentives as determined by level of membership.
 Members may not incur any expenses, or expend any funds, on behalf of CPC.

 Section 6.2 Meetings.
 The dates and times of the Board meetings will be posted on CPC’s public website and are open to the public.
 Input from the public is valued and encouraged, but neither the public nor Members have rights to vote or comment at regular Board meetings unless the Member is on the agenda for a specific business purpose previously approved by the Board.
 The Board may vote to go into executive session and close the meeting to individuals who are not Directors of the Board.

 Section 6.3 Annual Meetings.
 Members will be invited to an Annual Meeting of the Board to be held no later than April 1 of each year.
 The Board of Directors shall publicly post notice for the Annual Meeting via CPC’s website, email, and/or social media at least forty-five (45) calendar days prior to the Annual Meeting.
 At the Annual Meeting, the Board will report on its current status and projects and present other appropriate information, such as goals, results, and awards.
 Members may suggest topics for this Annual Meeting.
-In addition, at the Annual Meeting, Members in good standing may vote on candidate(s) nominated for any open At-Large Director position on the Board.
+In addition, at the Annual Meeting, Members in good standing may vote on candidate(s) nominated for any open At-Large Director position on the Board, and Directors will vote on the renewal of a consecutive term of any General Director whose Term expires on March 31 of that year and/or any new candidates nominated by the Board for General Director.

 ARTICLE 7 – FINANCE AND CORPORATE ACTS